COVID-19 Lockdown Trends in Multifamily (Webinar Summary)

 Maintenance operations is the lifeblood of apartment property management.
 Yes, leasing makes a great first impression and gets residents in the door, but maintenance retains them.
 One multifamily CEO recently expressed this during his interview on the Multifamily Matters radio show in Houston, TX when he indicated that "maintenance is the #1 reason why residents don't renew".

-There are many variables (staffing, weather, age-of-property, etc.) that go into producing a maintenance offering that consistently exceeds your resident's expectations.
+There are many variables (staffing, weather, age-of-property, etc.) that go into producing a maintenance offering that consistently exceeds your residents' expectations.
 But the glue that could help hold it together through the ebb-and-flow is having good repair documentation.
-Here are 5 Reasons how good repair documentation can benefit your multifamily property operations:
+Here are five reasons how good repair documentation can benefit your multifamily property operations:

 1. Staff Changes